Best Bourbon for Beginners

 • 8

-Basil Hayden is one of the four Kentucky straight bourbons in the Beam Small Batch Collection along with Booker's, Baker's, and Knob Creek.
-Although Basil Hayden, Sr. is not featured on his namesake bottle, his likeness is on every bottle of Old Grand-Dad.
-It is his high rye bourbon mash bill recipe that is featured in this bottling and it's the lowest proof of the Collection coming in at just 80 proof.
-Note: As of 2021, the brand was renamed from Basil Hayden's to Basil Hayden for the entire portfolio.
-The bourbon recipe itself has not changed.
+Basil Hayden is one of four Kentucky straight bourbons in the Beam Small Batch Collection, alongside Booker’s, Baker’s, and Knob Creek.
+While Basil Hayden, Sr. is not featured on his namesake bottle, his likeness appears on every bottle of Old Grand-Dad, which uses the same high-rye mash bill recipe found here.
+This expression is the lowest proof in the collection, bottled at just 80 proof.
+Note: As of 2021, the brand name was updated from Basil Hayden’s to Basil Hayden across the entire portfolio, though the bourbon recipe itself has not changed.

 • 7